onmyway133/awesome-ios-architecture/README.md

 - [modular-architecture](https://github.com/bricepollock/modular-architecture) Examples of iOS Modular Architecture in Swift
 - [CleanStore](https://github.com/Clean-Swift/CleanStore) A sample iOS app built using the Clean Swift architecture
+- [Delta](https://github.com/thoughtbot/Delta) Delta takes an app that has custom state management spread throughout all the VCs and simplifies it by providing a simple interface to change state and subscribe to its changes.

 Data Source
 ==